pointonsoftware/pscore/README.md

 - CI: travis-ci
 - Platform: Linux, Windows, MinGW

-CORE is also designed to work in any GUI (mobile, desktop, web) and database.
+CORE is also designed to work with any GUI framework and database.

 ---